-Myth 4 – an apprenticeship is just a free professional qualification
+Are apprenticeship programmes just a free professional qualification?

 This is an attitude we see all too frequently and usually leads to an unhappy relationship between the apprentice, line manager and training provider.
 Done well an apprenticeship is an exciting challenge and a chance to speed up the development of soft business skills by the employee.